typst/pdf-writer/README.md

 [![Crates.io](https://img.shields.io/crates/v/pdf-writer.svg)](https://crates.io/crates/pdf-writer)
 [![Documentation](https://docs.rs/pdf-writer/badge.svg)](https://docs.rs/pdf-writer)

-A step-by-step PDF writer.
+A step-by-step, zero-unsafe PDF writer.

-The entry point into the API is the main `PdfWriter`.
-The document is written into an internal buffer, but otherwise the API is largely non-allocating.
+The entry point into the API is the main `PdfWriter`, which constructs the document into one big internal buffer.
+The top-level writer has many methods to create specialized writers for specific PDF objects.
+These all follow the same general pattern: They borrow the main buffer mutably, expose a builder pattern for writing individual fields in a strongly typed fashion and finish up the object when dropped.

 ## Minimal example
 The following example creates a PDF with a single, empty A4 page.